 In addition to using products to eliminate mildew and mold, it's important to ventilate areas to kill fungi and prevent bad odors.

-Mildew in a home is a problem that can be caused by the materials from which it was made, the impact of the climate and lack of proper ventilation.
+Mildew in a home is a problem that can be caused by the materials from which it was made.
+Other causes of this problem are the impact of the climate and lack of proper ventilation.

-Mildew is uncomfortable and is a risk to your health as it can facilitate the development of mold and create the conditions necessary for mites, dust and bad smells to thrive.
+Mildew is uncomfortable and is a risk to your health as it can facilitate the development of mold.
+It can also create the conditions necessary for mites, dust and bad smells to thrive.

 As a result, it leaves ugly stains on walls and in corners.
 And over time, your body can develop allergies and respiratory difficulties.

 Luckily, there are a few all-natural methods that you can use to help remove it to prevent further problems and leave affected areas looking and smelling fresh.

 Below, we’ll share the 7 best all-natural tricks to eliminate mildew before you resort to harsh chemical measures.

 White vinegar is one of the best natural products you can use to eliminate mildew and mold in the home.
 It can be used on everything from walls in bathrooms to clothing and even areas of the kitchen.

 In fact, despite its unpleasant smell, white vinegar is the best solution for destroying mildew and damp odors in closets.

 - 1 spray bottle